Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

  * Delete the recipe was not working .
 I had mistake on write **mongo.db.recipes.remove({"id": ObjectId(recipe_id)})** instead of **mongo.db.recipes.remove({"_id": ObjectId(recipe_id)})** now its working fine.

- The following detials of issues which remain unsolved:
+ The following details of issues which remain unsolved:

  * Support/Feedback tab will not display while user logging In.
  * If user logging In they can not edit / delete their recipe on recipe page.